LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/validation-with-javascript.rst

 1. Add an event handler for the ``window`` *load* event
 2. Add an event handler for the ``form`` *submit* event
-3. Check the input values
+3. Check the input values using conditional statements

    a.
 If the values are valid, allow the form submission
    b.
 If the values are NOT valid, inform the user and STOP form submission